-When Duncan Garner began co-presenting TV3's 3rd Degree in 2013, he already had 17 years in television behind him, much of it in the press gallery.
-Garner began at TVNZ as a political reporter in the mid 90s, after studying Communications at AUT.
-After reporting on Holmes he joined TV3 in 2003.
-Four years later he became TV3's political editor, and was judged Qantas TV Journalist of the Year.
-Garner now co-presents Story.
+When Duncan Garner began co-presenting TV3's 3rd Degree in 2013, he already had 17 years in television behind him — much of it spent in the press gallery.
+Garner began at TVNZ in the mid 90s as a political reporter, after studying Communications at Auckland University of Technology.
+Following time as a reporter on Holmes, he joined TV3 in 2003.
+Four years later he became the channel's political editor, and was judged Qantas TV Journalist of the Year.
+After a stint on primetime current affairs slot Story, it was announced that Garner would be leading TV3's new morning show in 2017, taking over from Paul Henry.